Review of Email Newsletter Providers for Travel Marketing

 To get you started, here is a list of the email vendors that BookingCounts evaluated for this study.
 Many others can be found by searching online, asking your industry peers for referrals, talking to your travel marketing or web hosting firm, and checking to see if your hotel/tour operator association has a preferred vendor.

-- GetResponse – A solid choice with a clear commitment to educating and sharing email marketing best practices with its customers.
-They offer both phone and chat support in addition to a useful inbox (compatibility) preview feature and an emailing marketing app for Android and mobile devices.
+- GetResponse – This is a smart company with a clear commitment to educating and sharing email marketing best practices with its customers.
+They offer both phone and chat support in addition to a useful inbox compatibility preview feature plus an emailing marketing mobile app.
 Their subscribe html form builder took a bit getting used to on first try, but it is powerful and always being improved.
 Try it out to find out if it has the combination of usability, design, and customization options to support your travel newsletter goals.

-- AWeber – With a strong following among bloggers, their time-zone scheduling, geo-tracking, and reporting tools offer a wide range of international email marketing flexibility.
+- AWeber – With a strong following among bloggers and marketing gurus, their time-zone scheduling, geo-tracking, and reporting tools offer a wide range of international email marketing flexibility.
 Those are all big pluses in my book for travel marketers who target a global audience.
 With trust being so important, it is disappointing to see their lack of a TRUSTe Seal or US-EU Safe Harbor compliance, so hopefully that is coming soon.
 As a major player, they are definitely worth recommending for their wide range of templates and powerful auto-responder feature.

-- MailChimp – Who doesn’t like their playful monkey themed user interface (if you don’t you can turn it off)?
-They have gained a huge number of customers across all industries due to their free entry-level pricing tier (up to 500 subscribers) and commitment to a customer focused development cycle.
+- MailChimp – Who doesn’t like their monkey themed user interface (if you don’t you can turn it off)?
+They have gained a huge number of customers due to a free entry-level pricing tier (up to 500 subscribers) and a start-up technology approach to development.
 A lack of phone support might be a showstopper for some clients who prefer to pick up the phone for help.
 While I enjoy their fun interface and plethora of integration options, luxury travel businesses might not wish to associate themselves with a very playful brand.
 Also I find it odd they offer zero “travel” or “vacation” themed templates.

-- Campaign Monitor – Since a major focus is on white-labeling of email marketing technology, tourism businesses that work with an outside marketing firm may in fact be a customer of one of their reseller firms.
+- Campaign Monitor – Their specialty is email platform white-labeling, so tourism businesses that work with an outside email marketing firm may in fact be a reseller customer already.
 Built with graphic designers in mind, their email template design tools are excellent and support many integration, analytics, and management tools.
-While any business can sign up on their own, their pricing model is higher than most, does not include telephone or chat support, and it is unclear how this Australia-based company complies with U.S. data privacy laws.
+While any business can sign up on their own too, their pricing model is a bit high and does not include telephone or chat support.
+Plus at first glance it is unclear how this Australia-based company complies with U.S. data privacy laws.